-The recently acquired large area of La Preciosa concessions were extensively drilled by Coeuer and earlier operators.
+The Avino-acquired large area of La Preciosa concessions were extensively drilled by Coeuer and earlier operators.
 The flat-lying, narrow silver and gold-bearing veins in this area represent a significant part of the mineral resources.

-25.2 Resource Estimates
+25.2 Mineral Resource Estimates

-The Mineral Resources of the Property are summarized in Table 14.1.
+The Mineral Resources of the Property are presented in Section 14.